-7. Both contaminants do not have a DOH Screening Level and were only detected at low concentrations.
-It is not associated with fuels and is not considered a risk to human health associated with the fuel release that occurred at Red Hill in November 2021 and was not tested for during the LTM program
+Both contaminants do not have a DOH Screening Level and were only detected at low concentrations.
+It is not associated with the fuel release that occurred at Red Hill in November 2021 and was not tested for during the LTM program 7.

-8. Cells highlighted in green indicate the water sample results were below DOH Screening Levels.
+Cells highlighted in green indicate the water sample results were below DOH Screening Levels.
+8.